LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Deploy.md

 ### Deploy a module with an inputs file

-The `deploy` command can optionally take a YAML file to specify the module input values.
+The `deploy` command can optionally take a YAML file to specify the module input parameters.
 The YAML file must be a map of key-value pairs, where each key corresponds to a module input.
 The value can either be a literal value (string, number, boolean) or a list.
 Lists are automatically concatenated into a comma-separated string of values.

 The `ModuleSecrets` key has some additional, special processing rules. `ModuleSecrets` is used to enable a module to use additional managed encryption keys.
 These can be specified with an account specified key ID or with an account-agnostic key alias.
 When a key alias is used, the `deploy` command automatically resolves it to a key ID before using it as an input value.